ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

     - Runs from -1.0 on the outside edge of the zone to 1.0 on the inside edge
 - Normalized z position when crossing the plate
     - Runs from -1.0 on the low edge of the zone to 1.0 on the high edge
-- Two strikes and less than three balls
+- Whether there are two strikes and less than three balls
     - Set to 1.0 if there are two strikes and less than three balls, 0.0 otherwise
-- Three balls and less than two strikes
+- Whether there are tree balls and less than two strikes
     - Set to 1.0 if there are three balls and less than two strikes, 0.0 otherwise

 Here's what the data processing code looks like if you're curious.